FikaWorks/website/content/blog/fikaworks-day-2025/index.md

 title = 'Why We Organized Fikaworks Day Differently—And Why It Matters'
 +++

 After our initial gathering in Haarlem (NL) in 2024, we just knew we were onto something good.
-We were seriously tired of the traditional, corporate "broadcast" model—the kind where people sit nodding along to everything that's on the stage.
+We were seriously tired of the traditional "broadcast" model—the kind where people sit nodding along to everything that's on the stage.
 We believed, fundamentally, that we can build a different type of event.
 So, we organized the second Fikaworks Day in Amsterdam.
 This time, with clarity on what we were fighting against and why it matters.
 We wanted a peer-to-peer exchange where everyone can share and learn at the same time.

 ### The Luxury of Face-to-Face: Our Core Intent